Alejogb1/job-board/blog-data/how-do-i-save-a-pytorch-model-and-load-it-in-a-new-file.md

 id: "how-do-i-save-a-pytorch-model-and-load-it-in-a-new-file"
 ---

-Let's tackle this.
  I remember a particularly hairy project a few years back involving real-time object detection on embedded systems.
 The model training was done on a beefy server, but then we had to deploy it onto resource-constrained hardware.
 Saving and loading that PyTorch model efficiently and reliably became absolutely critical.
 I learned a few things along the way, and it’s a scenario many developers encounter.

 So, you’re looking to persist your trained PyTorch model, allowing you to load it up in another script or even on a completely different machine, which is a common need.
 Essentially, you need to serialize the model’s state and architecture to disk, and then deserialize it when required.
 Let's break down the process.